chrismhodgson/nextjs-pfrac/data/_pages/about/club-kit.md

 When racing club members should wear a club vest (or technical t-shirt) and black shorts, tights or tracksters.
 Club vests all have the club logo.

-Please contact Jemma Williams (contact details at the bottom of this page) to enquire about or order any kit.
+Please contact [Jemma Williams](mailto:jemstone1981@hotmail.com) to enquire about or order any kit.

 ### Current club kit